Assessment without Levels (AwL)

 During your child’s journey towards their Year 11 exams, we will assess their progress towards this MEO in each subject they take.
 Each department in school is working hard to accurately describe the learning journeys (Flight Path) that pupils make as they progress through school.
 These learning journeys are separated in to the three terms and then divided again in to the different curriculum areas.
 We assess and report pupil progress against the performance indicators in these flight paths to give you a broad picture of your child’s strengths as well as areas for development.

-You can view each departmental Flight Path for Year 7, in detail, by following the link below:
+You can view each departmental Flight Path, in detail, by following the links below:

 |For students who enter school working at…||The minimum expected outcome (MEO) is…|